Bhoodan Pochampally

 Bhoodan Pochampally is a census town in the Yadadri Bhuvanagiri district of the Indian state of Telangana.
 It is located in Pochampalle mandal of Bhongir division.
 This village is Known for woven products, especially hand-woven Ikkat sarees.
 There are thousands of looms in the village that produce large quantities of sarees.
 In 2004, Pochampalli saree also received a geographical indication (GI) tag.
-This village was one among the three nominated under the category of best tourism villages by the United Nations World Tourism Organisation.
+This village was one of the three nominated under the category of best tourism villages by the United Nations World Tourism Organization.